lframosferreira/sofia/README.md

 ## About

 The language is really simple since it's the first time I am doing something like this.
 This is a toy project.
-If you have suggestions and ideas, please open an issue or sent me an email.
+If you have suggestions and ideas, please open an issue or send me an email.
 I would love the help to learn more about interpreters/compilers.

+## TODOs

+- Syntax highlighting and treesitter integration (current)
+- Add list/string indexing.
+Currently the language does not support this
+- Add common data structures such as stacks, queue and hashmaps to the language std library
+- Improve error handling in the language
+- Add a compiler